louarn-rous/conlang/important.md

 da : [ptcl.] interrogative, marks the preceding clause as a question
-sü : [ptcl.] existential, indicates 'there is/exists' concerning the object of the nominative-only clause it succeeds
+sü : [ptcl.] existential, indicates 'there is/exists' concerning the object of the nominative-only clause it succeeds i  : [ptcl.] seperates subject and object when using SOV word order

 se : [prn.] reflexive pronoun {French 'se'}